 Knowing the difference between APR and interest rate can prevent you from comparing APRs with interest rates when assessing auto financing options offered by different lenders.
 Understanding these financial terms lets you compare apples to apples and will give you confidence in your financing decisions.

 You should always check with your lender about the APR of its auto loan and go into detail about its composition.
 The federal Truth in Lending Act (TILA) has made it necessary for lenders to disclose this information to their borrowers.
-This has helped ensure greater transparency so borrowers can make a better-informed decision and avoid misunderstandings and paying too much for financing or taking up financing they cannot afford in the long term.
+This has helped ensure greater transparency so borrowers can make a better-informed decision, avoid misunderstandings, and paying too much for financing or taking up financing they cannot afford in the long term.

 Can interest rate and APR be the same?